Josiah Henson: Later life

 Josiah Henson first worked on farms near Fort Erie, then Waterloo Ontario, moving with friends to Colchester in 1834 to set up a Black settlement on rented land.
 After earning enough, Henson was able to send his eldest son Tom to school, who in turn taught Josiah how to read.
 Henson became literate and was able to lead the growing community of fugitive slaves in Canada.
 Through contacts and financial assistance there, he was able to purchase 200 acre in Dawn Township, in neighbouring Kent County, to realize his vision of a self-sufficient community.
 The Dawn Settlement eventually reached a population of 500 at its height, exporting black walnut lumber to the United States and Britain.
 Henson purchased an additional 200 acre next to the Settlement, where his family lived.
 Henson also became an active Methodist preacher and spoke as an abolitionist on routes between Tennessee and Ontario.
 He also served in the Canadian Militia as a military officer, having led a Black militia unit in the Canadian Rebellion of 1837.
 In 1838, Henson and the militia successfully captured the rebel ship Anne, cutting off their supply lines to southwestern Upper Canada.
 Though many residents of the Dawn Settlement returned to the United States after slavery was abolished there, Henson and his wife continued to live in Dawn for the rest of their lives.
 Henson became the spiritual leader within the community and embarked on several trips to the United States and Great Britain where he met with Queen Victoria.
 While in Britain, Josiah publicly spoke to audiences and raised funds for the community back in Canada.
 Henson conducted several trips back to Kentucky to guide other slaves to freedom.

+Poet Henry Wadsworth Longfellow welcomed Josiah into his home, Craigie House in Cambridge, Massachusetts as a guest in 1846.

 In 1878, Rev. Henson was described as "a jovial old man", who "considering his age is pretty active".